 We note that some results of this paper were published before as a manuscript by some of the authors of the present work.
-It was shown in a research project report of Léonard [16] - that was written under the supervision of Szigeti - that the trimming method can be applied to extend Theorem 5.
+It was shown in a research project report of Léonard [17] - that was written under the supervision of Szigeti - that the trimming method can be applied to extend Theorem 5.
 Fortier, Léonard, Szigeti and Talon [7] proved Theorem 8 using trimming; however, the proof was quite long and did not extend to the minimum cost version of the problem.

-The second author was supported by the Hungarian Scientific Research Fund - OTKA, K109240, and by the MTA-ELTE Egerváry Research Group.
+The second author was supported by the Hungarian Scientific Research Fund-OTKA, K109240, and by the ÚNKP-17-4 New National Excellence Program of the Ministry of Human Capacities of Hungary.
 During a part of the research the second author was a visitor in Laboratory G-SCOP, Grenoble, France supported by an internal project (RIME) of G-SCOP.